A backdoor is a means to access a computer system or encrypted data that bypasses the system's customary security mechanisms.

-A back door is a means of access to a computer program that bypasses security mechanisms.
-A programmer may sometimes install a back door so that the program can be accessed for troubleshooting or other purposes.
-However, attackers often use back doors that they detect or install themselves, as part of an exploit.
-In some cases, a worm is designed to take advantage of a back door created by an earlier attack.
-For example, Nimda gained entrance through a back door left by Code Red.
+A developer may create a backdoor so that an application or operating system can be accessed for troubleshooting or other purposes.
+However, attackers often use backdoors that they detect or install themselves as part of an exploit.
+In some cases, a worm or virus is designed to take advantage of a backdoor created by an earlier attack.

 Whether installed as an administrative tool, a means of attack or as a mechanism allowing the government to access encrypted data, a backdoor is a security risk because there are always threat actors looking for any vulnerability to exploit.

 In her 2000 article, "Who gets your trust?" security consultant Carole Fennelly used an analogy to illustrate the situation: "Think of approaching a building with an elaborate security system that does bio scans, background checks, the works.
 Someone who doesn't have time to go through all that might just rig up a back exit so they can step out for a smoke -- and then hope no one finds out about it."